 While I’m seeing products that purport to bolster immune response fly off the shelves, I’m not hearing many folks talk about stress management and its role in bolstering immunity.
 Yet I suspect that managing stress is a far more effective strategy for immune system support than loading up on supplements.

 Our exposure to news outlets and social media isn’t helping.
 It’s all gloom and doom.
 I get it; the pandemic is frightening.
 Its global impact has been devastating, and there’s no end in sight.
 We may need to hear how bad things are to get with the program on making sacrifices to keep ourselves and others safe.
 And yet a steady diet of that kind of reporting is not good for stress management.
 If you’ve already got the message, it’s probably best to be a little less informed.

-We need to create space between all those external events and information sources and our conscious awareness.
-When the gap is small, things that happen in the external world can hit us and knock us off our feet.
+We need to create space between all that external stuff and our conscious awareness.
+When the gap is small, things that happen outside can hit us and knock us off our feet.
 They can take over our consciousness and stress us out.
 When the gap is large, we can simply watch what’s happening and remain unaffected.
 We can live in a state of total presence.
 We can let go of expectations tied to the external world and focus on the power and centeredness of our interior life.

 I’ve read and written about meditation but haven’t started a practice of it.
 It’s an auspicious time for me to work on quieting my body and mind.
 One step at a time.
 One day at a time.